julianakwall/FA24-PROGRAMMING-2-Group-Project-personality-quiz/README.md

-# FA24-PROGRAMMING-2-Group-Project-personality-quiz

-This project we will be doing a peronality quiz
+This project involves creating a personality quiz based on user input.

-Adam is the group leader
+Team Roles

+Adam Adamczyk: Group Leader
-Still working on what Juliana & Micael will be doing will update this once we get more information.
+Juliana & Micael: Roles to be determined (this will be updated once responsibilities are assigned).
+Status

+We are currently in the planning phase and will update this file with more details as the project progresses.